-- This burden never, ever shifts to the defendant to prove his innocence. - This burden means that the defendant does not have to call any witnesses, produce any evidence, cross-examine the prosecution's witnesses, or testify. - This burden means that, if the defendant does not testify, you must not consider that fact in any way, or even discuss it, in arriving at your verdict - This burden means that you must find the defendant not guilty of an offense charged against him, unless the prosecution proves beyond a reasonable doubt that he has committed each and every element of that offense.
+- This burden never, ever shifts to the defendant to prove his innocence. - This burden means that the defendant does not have to call any witnesses, produce any evidence, cross-examine the prosecution's witnesses, or testify. - This burden means that you must find the defendant not guilty of an offense charged against him, unless the prosecution proves beyond a reasonable doubt that he has committed each and every element of that offense.

-FINAL INSTRUCTION NO. 8 - REASONABLE DOUBT
+FINAL INSTRUCTION NO. 7 - REASONABLE DOUBT